 I = Incomplete - indicates that the student was doing satisfactory work at the end of the semester, but was unable to complete all of the course due to illness or other circumstances beyond their control.
 An incomplete is not given as a substitute for a failing grade.
 An incomplete is not based solely on a student's failure to submit work or as a means of raising his or her grade by doing additional work after the grade report time.
 It is the student's responsibility to make appropriate arrangements with the instructor to complete the course.
 An "I" may be entered on the student's record only after a Request for Grade of "I" form has been made by the faculty member to the Vice President for Academic Services.
-The student is allowed one month after the last published final exam day of the semester to complete the course requirements and remove the "I" from his or her record; failure to do so will change the "I" to "F" at the end of the succeeding semester.
+The student is allowed one month from the beginning of the next semester to complete the course requirements and remove the "I" from his or her record; failure to do so will change the "I" to "F" at the end of the succeeding semester.